 Architecture Patterns / Styles Categories:

-- Segregates functionality into separate segments in much the same way as the layered style, but with each segment being a tier located on a physically separate computer.
+- Segregates functionality into separate segments (3 or more) in much the same way as the layered style, but with each segment being a tier located on a physically separate computer.

-- A design paradigm based on division of responsibilities for an application or system into individual reusable and self-sufficient objects, each containing the data and the behavior relevant to the object.
+- A design paradigm based on the division of responsibilities for an application or system into individual reusable and self-sufficient objects, each containing the data and the behavior relevant to the object.

 - Partitions the concerns of the application into stacked groups (layers).